yingweiy/CarND_VehicleDetectTracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-* The RBF kernel SVC outpeforms the linear SVC.
+* The RBF kernel SVC outperforms the linear SVC.
 * The use of SVC needs a large C value and small gamma to reduce overfitting.
 * The use of color bin and histogram together with HOG can improve the overall accuracy.
-* The YCrCb encoding outperform other encodings in my experiements.
+* The YCrCb encoding outperform other encodings in my experiments.
 * The heatmap from multiple frames make the results more stable.

 The problems that I can observe from the resulting video: